The Senate inquiry into the dairy industry was instructed to find "a fair, long term solution to Australia's dairy crisis".

 Examples of a new, compassionate system:

 Here is more detailed information about how animal welfare issues are addressed when producing raw drinking milk.
 Please take the time to read these inspiring stories.
 At The Calf at Foot Dairy in the UK Fiona Provan is a pioneer and visionary.
 The calves on her dairy farm live 'at foot' by their mother's side and the cows all run together as a natural herd of all ages.
 The issues around bobby calves are also humanely addressed.
 Her compassionate farming model have a big emphasis on the welfare of all the animals.
 North Country creamery is certified by Animal Welfare Approved.
 This is proving to be of huge benefit for everyone.
 Hedgebrook Farm have been Animal Welfare Approved for more that 6 years.
 The Crawford's farm article explains how consumer preferences drive holistic farm management on a micro level.
 Another dairy in California who have been producing raw milk for human consumption for 17 years is Organic Pastures dairy.
 They are Certified Humane with Humane Farm Animal Care (HFAC).
+Click here to listen to an interview with owner Mark McAfee about their cow-centred farming model.
 Another organisation was recently set up to provide entirely slaughter-free milk.
-Ahimsa Dairy Foundation is a unique experiment into what happens when dairy cows and their offspring are allowed to live productive lives instead of being sacrificed in the name of cheap milk.
+Ahimsa Dairy Foundation in England is a unique experiment into what happens when dairy cows and their offspring are allowed to live productive lives instead of being sacrificed in the name of cheap milk.
 This gives people a real ethical choice.

 All of the articles show that raw milk is an alternative to the profit driven approach of big business.
 It offers real solutions.
 Animal welfare issues are dealt with in a natural and constructive way: